perekietka/cs-field-guide/text/pl/rozdzialy/grafika-komputerowa.md

 {panel type="teacher-note" summary="Wymagania co do wiedzy uczących się"}

-This section introduces the use of matrices to do the transforms.
-It doesn't assume that they have encountered matrices before, but if students are completely new to matrix algebra and are also weak in algebra in general, the explanation in this chapter might be a little minimal for them, and extra help will be needed.
-There are good resources around that explain matrices, although they likely provide more detail than needed.
-The
 Ten podrozdział jest wprowadzeniem do zastosowania macierzy w grafice komputerowej.
 Nie jest konieczne, aby uczący się znali pojęcie mcierzy wcześniej.
 Gdyby wyjaśnienia zawarte w tekście były niewystarczające do zrozumienia tematu przez uczących się, to można im skazać inne zasoby edukacyjne, np. nagrania wideo i zadania pochodzące z
 [Khan academy](https://www.khanacademy.org/math/precalculus/precalc-matrices).